Download This Bill in Microsoft Word format

 "Section 56-2-140.
 (A) For the purposes of this section:

-(1) 'Utility Terrain Vehicle' (UTV) means a side-by-side, four-wheel drive, off-road vehicle: intended to transport individuals, cargo, or both with a top speed in excess of twenty-five miles per hour; eighty inches or less in overall width; designed to travel on four or more wheels, two or four tracks, or combinations of four or more tracks and wheels; using a steering wheel for steering control; with a nonstraddle seat; and with a Gross Vehicle Weight Rating of no more than four thousand pounds; and
+(1) 'Utility Terrain Vehicle' (UTV) means a side-by-side, four-wheel drive, off-road vehicle intended to transport individuals, cargo, or both with a top speed over thirty-five miles per hour; a motor vehicle of at least four hundred and fifty cubic centimeters; eighty inches or less in overall width; designed to travel on four or more wheels, two or four tracks, or combinations of four or more tracks and wheels; using a steering wheel for steering control; with a nonstraddle seat; and with a Gross Vehicle Weight Rating of no more than four thousand pounds; and

 (2) Utility Terrain Vehicle does not include golf carts or vehicles specially designed to carry a disabled person.

-(B) An individual or business owner of a UTV may obtain a permit decal and registration from the Department of Motor Vehicles upon presenting proof of ownership and liability insurance for the UTV and upon payment of a five dollar fee.
+(B) To operate a UTV on a road, the UTV must comply with the requirements of this section.
+The UTV must be registered in the same fashion as passenger vehicles pursuant to this title, unless otherwise provided in this section.
+An individual or business owner of a UTV must obtain a license plate to be affixed to the rear of the vehicle in an unobscured manner and registration from the Department of Motor Vehicles upon presenting proof of ownership and liability insurance for the UTV and upon payment of a ten-dollar biennial fee.

-(C) A permitted UTV may be operated on a secondary highway or street for which the posted speed limit is fifty-five miles an hour or less.
+(C) A registered UTV may be operated on a road for which the posted speed limit is fifty-five miles an hour or less.

-(E) A permitted UTV may be operated along a secondary highway or street on an island not accessible by a bridge designed for use by automobiles.
+(E) A registered UTV may be operated along a road on an island not accessible by a bridge designed for use by automobiles.

-(F) A person operating a permitted UTV must be at least sixteen years of age and hold a valid driver's license.
-The operator of a permitted UTV being operated on a highway or street must have in his possession:
+(F) A person operating a registered UTV must be at least sixteen years of age and hold a valid driver's license.
+The operator of a registered UTV being operated on a highway or street must have in his possession:

-(1) the registration certificate issued by the department;
+(1) the license plate and registration certificate issued by the department;

 (2) proof of liability insurance for the UTV; and